 Let’s start our Japan food section with a mini Tokyo food guide.
 Who tells you that in Japan you only eat ramen and sushi has not seen much even though ramen is 70% of their gastronomic offer.
 Tokyo is a city that allows you to try new things, also thanks to extravagant places that are part of their culture.
 Are you interested in a Guided Tokyo Food Tour?
 Book here!
+Or check the Kyoto food guide.

 We have been lucky to find the “Japan Food Park” at Hibiya Park from September 19th to 23rd.
 The country’s largest food festivals with wagyu cuisine, ramen, noodle dishes with a uniquely Japanese evolution; karaage, Japanese fried chicken – a beloved b-grade delicacy; and craft beer, a popular must for any modern foodie.